-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 As their big turbo-prop passed over the Tusas Mountains, bucking in heavy turbulence through the storm, Keven asked the pilot to drop low and see if they could spot the Bonanza.
 He knew they were going too fast, but he was willing to try anything.

-When they landed at Santa Fe Airport on Sunday morning, Vern Mundt was waiting on the tarmac in a Jet Ranger helicopter.
+When they landed at Santa Fe airport on Sunday morning, Vern Mundt was waiting on the tarmac in a Jet Ranger helicopter.
 A pudgy, 47-year-old charter pilot with thinning red hair, Vern had cut his teeth flying missile retrieval for the Army.
-Adam Glover had promised Vern $335 an hour for as long as the search took.
+Adam Glover had promised Vern $400 an hour for as long as the search took.
 Vern understood the urgency and didn’t ask for any money up front.

 Day 3